THE FIRST 100 DAYS

 – Plato, 4th Century B.C.
 Greek Philosopher

 I’ve parachuted in to lead many teams.
 I love it!
-The first 100 days in a new role is exhilarating, challenging, and a ton of problem solving.
-You get dropped into a war zone, with a team, partners, processes, and you have to figure out how to start driving value quickly.
+The first 100 days in a new role are exhilarating, challenging, and a ton of problem solving.
+You get dropped into a war zone, with a team, partners, and processes, and you have to figure out how to start driving value quickly.
 You have peers and other teams to your left and right who are part of a broader equation, but critical to your success.
 You have your boss, who has high expectations of you.
 And, you just walked in the door to the beginning of the rest of your life.
 Where do you start?

-Let’s go over the First 100 Day Game Plan to equip you with effective strategies when you get dropped into a new situation.
+Let’s go over the First 100-Day Game Plan to equip you with effective strategies when you get dropped into a new situation.